NikitaBerezhnyj/CodeBuddy/.github/ISSUE_TEMPLATE/feature_request.md

 ## Feature Description

-A clear and concise description of the feature you would like to see in CodeBuddy.
+A clear and concise description of the feature you would like to see in Code Buddy Sidekick.

 ## Problem Statement